ERICSJTUER/LGAinGDM/README.md

-# Machine Learning-Based Prediction of Large-for-Gestational Age Infants in Motherswith Gestational Diabetes Mellitus
+# Machine Learning-Based Prediction of Large-for-Gestational Age Infants in Mothers with Gestational Diabetes Mellitus

 Code, and trained models for "Machine Learning-Based Prediction of Large-for-Gestational Age Infants in Motherswith Gestational Diabetes Mellitus".